UncleGrumpy/spi-ch341-usb/README.md

 - Pin 21 (D6/IN2) can only be configured as input.
 It's direction can't be changed during runtime.
 - One of the inputs can be configured to generate **hardware interrupts for rising edges** of signals.
 For that purpose, the pin has to be connected with the CH341A **INT** pin 7.
 (This is the pin our SX126x IRQ (SX1262 DIO1) is connected to...)

+Application developers should use the libgpiod library and the /dev/gpiochip interfaces to communicate with the Pinedio.
+The old /sys/class/gpio interface has been removed from the kernel in 5.15.
+The libgpiod method should work for any kernel back to ~4.5 (can't remember exactly, but quite old kernels are supported.)

-If the included udev rules are loaded and libgpiod is installed the gpio pins can be listed by the folowing command:
+With libgpiod installed the gpio pins can be listed by the folowing command:

- $ gpioinfo gpio_pinedio
+ $ gpioinfo pinedio

 The output should look similar to: gpiochip1 - 3 lines: